 The Salvation Army Boise Corps’ partnership with the Boise school district ran its course in May 2020, leading the Boise Corps leadership to formulate a program that would continue to offer education supportive services while talks of a future charter school were being established by Emily Bergstrom and Deborah Hedden-Nicely, founders of Cardinal Academy.

 Cardinal Academy is a public charter school that will provide education to pregnant and parenting teens ages 14-21 who want to complete their high school education.
 The academy will partner with The Booth Program for Young Parents—which will continue as a standalone program—to provide wraparound services to students such as life skills and child care.

 “Anyone in the Treasure Valley area will be eligible through the partnership,” said Boise Corps Officer Major Kim Stambaugh.
 “It’ll be a huge improvement.”

 The corps was restricted to only serving students in Ada County when it was partnered with the Boise School District, according to Stambaugh.
 But with Cardinal Academy in the picture, they will be able to reach more new students in the Boise area.

 Right now the hybrid program has a class of 10 students, which can fluctuate, but through the partnership, Cardinal Academy will be able to reach up to 120 students.
-Teens will attend in-person classes at a new state of the art building that first opened in October 2019 and was funded through a capital campaign from the community.
-The Cardinal Academy itself will be funded through grants and donations, and the academy will lease the building from the Boise Corps.
+Teens will attend in-person classes at a new state-of-the-art building that first opened in October 2019 and was funded through a capital campaign from the community.
+Cardinal Academy itself is a publicly funded charter school and the academy will lease the building from the Boise Corps.

 Schools such as Cardinal Academy that follow a nontraditional format can make a significant difference in the lives of pregnant and parenting teens.
 Although the teen pregnancy rate in the United States has seen a rapid decline in the last 25 years, it is still a situation facing teens.
 And its effects can be seen in their educational foundation.